Theresa May’s government found in contempt of parliament

 MPs supported the cross-party motion to find ministers in contempt of parliament by 311 votes to 293.

+British MPs have also voted to hand more power to parliament over what happens next if Mrs May’s Brexit deal is rejected on December 11th, in a move which could diminish the chances of a no-deal exit from the union.

+The procedural change means MPs could put forward alternatives if the current deal on the table is rejected.

-The vote comes as five days of debate in parliament on Ms May’s Brexit deal are due to begin, ahead of a crucial vote on December 11th, when MPs will be asked to approve it.
+Following the votes, Mrs May officially opened five days of debate in parliament on her Brexit deal, ahead of a crucial vote on December 11th, when MPs will be asked to approve it.

+She addressed the contentious backstop for Northern Ireland, a default post-Brexit option based around avoiding a hard Border in the absence of alternative arrangements, which is enshrined in the deal.

+Mrs May said that without the backstop there is no deal.
+She said that she understands there are fears that the backstop, if invoked, would last indefinitely, but said the legal text of the deal made it clear that the backstop would be temporary.
+She said the backstop was not a trick to trap the UK in the EU.

-Opposition parties and the DUP, which props up Ms May’s minority government, are furious that the government only provided an outline of the legal advice on its Brexit deal after parliament had voted to be given the full advice.
+Opposition parties and the DUP, which props up Mrs May’s minority government, were furious that the government only provided an outline of the legal advice on its Brexit deal after parliament had voted to be given the full advice.

 “The government is wilfully refusing to comply with a binding order of this House and that is contempt,” Keir Starmer, the opposition Labour Party’s Brexit spokesman, told the House of Commons at the start of the debate on the contempt motion on Tuesday.
 “This motion is a last resort.”

-Following the vote on Tuesday, parliament leader Andrea Leadsom said the government will publish the full legal advice on Wednesday.
+Following the vote on Tuesday, parliament leader Andrea Leadsom said the government would publish the full legal advice on Wednesday.

-As well as this, British politicians will later on Tuesday debate whether to hand more power to parliament over what happens next if Ms May’s Brexit deal is rejected on December 11th, in a move which could diminish the chances of a no-deal exit from the union.

-The Daily Mirror and other local media reported that a proposed procedural change had been selected for debate which, if accepted by parliament, would mean MPs could put forward alternatives if the current deal on the table is rejected.
+DUP Westminster leader Nigel Dodds confirmed that his party had backed the contempt motion and had been “crucial” in defeating the government.

 Meanwhile, prospects of a head-to-head Brexit debate between Labour leader Jeremy Corbyn and Theresa May on Sunday have been dampened after the BBC dropped plans to host it.

-The broadcaster said it was “disappointed” not to have reached an agreement on the proposals for a debate, saying it wanted the programme to have included other voices.
+The broadcaster said it was “disappointed” not to have reached an agreement on the proposals for the debate, saying it wanted the programme to have included other voices.

 ‘National interest’

-Speaking during the debate on the contempt motion, DUP Westminster leader Nigel Dodds criticised the government for ignoring the vote passed by the House and refusing to release the full Brexit legal advice.
+Speaking during the debate on the contempt motion, Mr Dodds criticised the government for ignoring the vote passed by the House and refusing to release the full Brexit legal advice.

 He said it was not up to attorney general Geoffrey Cox to decide whether it was “in the national interest” to publish it.